yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Do Not Trust Received Claims

 The "kid" (key ID) header is used by the relying application to perform key lookup.
-Applications should ensure that this does not create SQL or LDAP injection vulnerabilities.
+Applications should ensure that this does not create SQL or LDAP injection vulnerabilities, by validating and/or sanitizing the received value.

 Similarly, blindly following a "jku" (JWK set URL) header, which may contain an arbitrary URL, could result in server-side request forgery (SSRF) attacks.
+Applications should protect against such attacks, e.g. by matching the URL to a whitelist of allowed locations, and ensuring no cookies are sent in the GET request.

 ## Use Explicit Typing ## {#use-typ}